 Thanks so much for stopping by!

-If you make this lavender lemon drop and love it, please don’t forget to leave a five-star review.
+If you make this lavender lemon drop and love it, please don’t forget to leave a review to let others know how it turned out.

 Lavender Lemon Drop